Icyy/FaceDetectionb/README.md

 instructions to use box.py

-first you'll have to add one sample image for the person you are testing this script with. to do that place that sample image in /test/known folder. then open box.py and add the following code
+first you'll have to add one sample image of the person you are testing this script for. to do that place that sample image in /test/known folder. then open box.py and add the following code